timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 016-NATIONAL SCIENCE FOUNDATION/CHAPTER 016-NATIONAL SCIENCE FOUNDATION.md

     * (I) developing tools to evaluate activities conducted under this subsection, including reports for evaluating the effectiveness of activities under this section.

 #### (c) Collaborations
-* In carrying out the grants established in subsection (b), eligible entities may collaborate and partner with local or remote schools to support the integration of computing and computational thinking within pre-kindergarten through grade 12 STEM curricula and instruction.
+* In carrying out the grants established in subsection (b), eligible entities may collaborate and partner with local or remote schools to support the integration of computing, cybersecurity, and computational thinking within pre-kindergarten through grade 12 STEM curricula and instruction.

 #### (d) Metrics
 * The Director of the Foundation shall develop metrics to measure the success of the grant program funded under this section in achieving program goals.